Mikuel210/Starkit/JOURNAL.md

 I've made a spreadsheet for calculating the Thrust to Weight Ratio (TWR) of a coaxial and a side by side configuration.

 For the coaxial configuration, I'm picturing a cylindrical structure with a propeller at the top and another at the bottom.
 For the side by side configuration, I'm thinking of 2 of such structures next to each other, with one propeller each.
-While this isn't necessarily the only way of placing the propellers one next to the other, I want to
+Note that this isn't necessarily the only way of placing the propellers one next to the other, but I want to keep a shape that can integrate nicely with a launch mount and a catch tower.

 For the calculations I've used a carbon fiber rod structure, 4 TVC vanes and 2 Emax ECO II 2807 motors with 7" propellers.
 I will have to research more in depth if these options are the best for the project, but so far the coaxial configuration has a better TWR.